Suspects weep as parents testify at Paris attacks trial

 "My life is hard now," she said, describing how her 37-year-old son was shot seven times.

-And she said the two suspects -- along with a third defendant on trial for failing to report the jihadists -- deserved to be "punished severely".
+And she said the two accused -- along with a third defendant on trial for failing to report the jihadists -- deserved to be "punished severely".

 "It's not them who killed my son, but they more or less contributed to it," she said.